tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 Imagine this in your app:

 * REST action which returns object of `ResponseData` type, serialized in camelCase
-* JSON Rpc action which returns same `ResponseData` type, only now it's serialized in snake_case
+* JSON-RPC action which returns same `ResponseData` type, only now it's serialized in snake_case
-* maybe another JSON Rpc action which also returns this type, but it's serialized in PascalCase
+* maybe another JSON-RPC action which also returns this type, but it's serialized in PascalCase

 If we want all these actions in one Swagger document, we also need different schemas for their responses, because from JSON schema point of view, they are different types.
 But this is same type in our code!